astoff/code-cells.el/README.md

 ### Keybindings for cells-mode

-The following configuration snippet sets up cell navigation and evaluation functions when `cells-modes` is enabled.
+The following configuration snippet sets up cell navigation and evaluation functions when `cells-mode` is enabled.
 Just adapt it to your liking.

 - Navigate cells with `M-p` and `M-n`.